haroldtreen/haroldtreen.github.io/_posts/2017-06-11-debugging-passive-aggressive-server.md

 Using `nc <host> <port>` on both machines, I was able to test if a program separate from my application could communicate back to my laptop.
 As expected, this did not work - but I tried it anyway because it was fun using all these new tools.

-On working computers I was able to type into the terminal and see it appear on the other end!
+On working computers, I was able to type in the terminal and see the characters appear on the other end!
 Wow!

 > Teehee, I'm chatting with myself!
 > \*5 minutes later\*